dshhh/unchain/README.md

 ## Protocol Info

-SoftEther VPN aims to tunnel through network filters and firewalls by bypassing them and finding any encapsulating method that works, including HTTPS (TLS 1.2) and SSH encapsulation.
+SoftEther VPN aims for bypassing network filters and firewalls by finding any encapsulating method that works, including HTTPS (TLS 1.2) and SSH encapsulation.

 Server port statically set to TCP 443